aeroimperial-optimization/QUINOPT/README.txt

 2. A YALMIP-compatible SDP solver.

+Instructions on how to obtain YALMIP and an SDP solver are given in Section (4) of this README file.

 QUINOPT has been succesfully tested on MATLAB 7.10 (R2010a) and higher with the following common SDP solvers: